strapi/documentation/docusaurus/docs/cloud/getting-started/deployment.md

     :::strapi Using Environment Variables
     You can use environment variable to connect your project to an external database rather than the default DB used by Strapi Cloud.
 See the [Database Configuration documentation](/dev-docs/configurations/database#environment-variables-in-database-configurations) for details.
+    You can also set up here a custom email provider (Sendgrid is set as the default one for the Strapi apps hosted on Cloud).
+See the [Providers Configuration](/dev-docs/providers#configuring-providers) for details.
     :::

 5. Click **Next** to proceed to the **Payment and billing** page.
 Enter the corresponding billing details.